robinhood-suite/robinhood4/designs/rbh-policy/04-implementation_overview.rst

 1. **Loading the Configuration File**

-The engine takes the path to the configuration file as a command-line argument.
+The engine takes the path to a configuration file as a command-line argument.
+If no path is provided, it defaults to searching for a file named after the target filesystem in the standard configuration directory (e.g., ``/etc/robinhood4/fs1.py``).

-It then imports this file as a Python module at runtime.
+The configuration file is imported and executed as a Python module at runtime.
-This is not a standard static config parsing: instead, the file is executed in a pre-filled environment where all the necessary functions and variables (such as declare_policy, Size, etc.) are already available.
+This is not a static config parser: instead, the file runs in a pre-initialized environment where all necessary functions and constants (such as ``declare_policy``, ``Size``, ``LastAccess``, etc.) are already available from a import at the top of configuration file.
-This allows administrators to write policies in plain Python without needing to explicitly import anything.

 2. **Making the Connection Possible**

-To allow the configuration file to define fileclasses and policies using the functions ``declare_fileclass`` and ``declare_policy``, the program injects those functions (along with useful constant and function like actions) into the execution context of the config file.
+To enable the configuration file to define fileclasses, policies, and actions, the engine injects a predefined set of functions and constants into the execution context.
+These include declare_fileclass, declare_policy, and various built-in filters and actions.
-This way, when the configuration file runs and calls ``declare_policy(...)``, it is actually calling the engine’s internal function, which stores the policy inside a dictionary for later use.
-The same goes for fileclasses and other elements.

-In addition, if the configuration file defines new things, for example a custom action function, the engine also has access to it.
-Since the configuration is a Python script that runs in a known execution context, the program can retrieve any custom function, variable, or class defined inside.
-These can then be used during policy execution just like built-in components.
+When the configuration file calls ``declare_policy(...)`` or ``declare_fileclass(...)``, it is invoking internal engine functions that register the declared elements in centralized registries.
+These registries are later used to resolve and execute policies based on administrator input or automated triggers.

+In addition, any custom function, class, or variable defined within the configuration file is accessible to the engine.
+Since the file is executed as a Python module, the engine can introspect its contents and incorporate user-defined logic seamlessly into policy execution.

 The config is not just a static declaration, it can include real Python logic that becomes part of how the engine works during execution.